SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - width(integer) Number of rows wide the module should be.
 - flexbox_positioning(string) Adjust position of the module inside the row.
 Possible values are TOP_LEFT, TOP_CENTER, or TOP_RIGHT.

+## dynamic_page_crm_object
+The CRM object of the dynamic page that matches with the page request path.
+If the request is to the listing page, this value will be null.

+## dynamic_page_crm_object_type_fqn
+The fully qualified name (FQN) of the crm object.
+The FQN is an assigned unique ID for the object, including portal ID and object name.
+The fqn can be used in the crm_objects function.

+## dynamic_page_hubdb_row
+The HubDB row of the dynamic page that matches with the page request path.
+If the request is to the listing page, this value will be null.

+## dynamic_page_hubdb_table_id
+The ID of the table selected in the 'Advanced Settings` tab of the page editor.

+## dynamic_page_route_level
+Current depth of a page in a multi-level dynamic template.
+The value starts at 0 and increments with each additional table layer.

 ## elif
 Else if statement to be used within if statement